intersective/app/docs/accessibility/WCAG_CHECKLIST.md

 - [x] **COMPLETED**: Added CSS to prevent focus obscuring (scroll-margin: 4px on focus-visible elements)
 - [x] Sticky headers/footers have proper z-index (ion-header and ion-footer set to z-index: 1000)
 - [x] Modals/overlays configured with backdrop opacity (ion-modal has --backdrop-opacity: 0.4)
-- [x] **COMPLETED**: Replaced accessWidget's production floating trigger with a keyboard-accessible custom trigger in the personalised header
-- [x] **COMPLETED**: Reserved production-only inline space in the chat action row so a vendor-overridden floating trigger cannot obscure Attach or Send
+- [x] **COMPLETED**: Reserved production-only inline space in the chat action row so accessWidget's floating trigger cannot obscure Attach or Send
-- [ ] **RETEST ON DEPLOYED HOST**: Verify the custom trigger opens accessWidget and the chat controls remain unobscured at desktop, tablet, and mobile viewports
+- [ ] **RETEST ON DEPLOYED HOST**: Verify accessWidget remains available and the chat controls remain unobscured at desktop, tablet, and mobile viewports

 #### 2.4.13 Focus Appearance (Minimum) (Level AA) - NEW in 2.2
 - [x] Focus indicators have at least 2px outline (implemented in global.scss)